top of page

 Therefore, swimming pools are living things. (conclusion)

-Simply replacing the roses with pools renders the argument ridiculous, but the logic is exactly the same.
+Simply replacing the roses with pools renders the argument ridiculous, but the logic is exactly the same as for the first of the two arguments.
 You can't say swimming pools are alive just because they need water, and the same goes for roses!
 If you're still stuck on this one, don't just skip forward—give it a think until you see the problem with the logic.

 Sound and unsound deductive arguments